heedy/heedy/docs/plugins/backend/sql.md

 # Database Schema

 Heedy uses an sqlite database, which is located at `data/heedy.db` in the heedy database folder.
-Any plugins that access or modify the database should have sqlite's foreign keys on.
+Any plugins that access or modify the database should have sqlite's foreign keys on, and be compiled with the `json1` extension.

 ## Core Schema